 2.3.3sr1 – SRTC Procedure: Institutional Effectiveness

 Institutional Effectiveness is defined as the positive correlation of results to expectations.
-Southern Regional Technical College (SRTC) engages in an institutional effectiveness (IE) system that is ongoing, integrated, and includes college-wide research-based planning and evaluation processes.
+Southern Regional Technical College (SRTC) engages in an institutional effectiveness (IE) system that is ongoing, comprehensive, integrated, and includes college-wide research-based planning and evaluation processes.
 The IE system is described in the Southern Regional Technical College Institutional Effectiveness Plan (IE Plan), which is based on the SRTC Procedure: Institutional Effectiveness.
 The IE Plan integrates specific research, data collection, evaluation, assessment, analysis, planning, budgeting, and implementation processes.
-The IE Plan employs a system that provides for a systematic review of College Mission, Goals, and Outcomes.
-It ensures that expected outcomes of units and programs and program student learning outcomes are identified and assessed; results are used for improvement in planning and budgeting; plans are implemented and evaluated; and improvements are documented.
-The process is designed to continuously improve programs, services, and student learning and to demonstrate the progress of the College in fulfilling its stated Mission.
+The IE Plan employs a system that provides for a systematic review of College Mission, Goals, and Outcomes ensuring that goals and outcomes are consistent with the College Mission.
+It ensures that expected outcomes of units, general education, and programs and student learning outcomes are identified and assessed; results are used for improvement in planning and budgeting; plans are implemented and evaluated; and improvements made and sought are documented.
+The process focuses on institutional quality and effectiveness and is designed to continuously improve programs, services, and student learning and to demonstrate the progress of the College in fulfilling its stated Mission.
 Components of the IE Plan are included in institutional effectiveness procedures for research, data collection, evaluation, assessment, analysis, planning, budgeting, and implementation.

 The purpose of institutional effectiveness at SRTC is as follows: